A Set of Tutorials for the LAMMPS Simulation Package: Content and links

 Then, the same potential $U$ and force $F$ are applied to all the atoms, together with the same \lmpcmd{fix nve} and \lmpcmd{fix langevin} commands:

 Next, we perform a brief equilibration to prepare for the umbrella sampling run:

 So far, our code resembles that of Method 1, except for the additional particle of type 2.
-Particles of types 1 and 2 are identical, with the same mass and LJ parameters.
-However, the particle of type 2 will also be exposed to the biasing potential $V$, which forces it to explore the central part of the box (Fig.~\ref{fig:US-system-biased}).
+Particles of types 1 and 2 are identical.
+However, the particle of type 2 will also be exposed to the biasing potential $V$, which forces it to explore the central part of the box (Fig.~\ref{fig:US-system-biased}), thus justifying the definition of two atom types.

 Now, we create a loop with 15 steps and progressively move the center of the bias potential by increments of 0.4\,nm.
 Add the following lines to \flecmd{umbrella-sampling.lmp}: